dalikewara/dalikewara.github.io/docs/ecosystem/uwais/backward-compatibility.md

 # Backward Compatibility

-There are two types of versions:
+Uwais maintains backward compatibility by separating the version of the source/app from the version of the generated project structure.
+With this approach, Uwais can introduce future changes without breaking any existing generated project structures.

+## Source or App Version

-- Uwais version: This refers to the version of the Uwais source code.
-Always update Uwais to the latest version to get the latest fixes and features
+This refers to the version of the Uwais source code.
+You should always update Uwais to the latest version to receive the newest fixes and features.
+Don’t worry, upgrading Uwais will not break your generated project structure; it will remain automatically compatible.

+## Project Structure Version

-- Project Structure version: This refers to the version of the generated project structure.
-Different versions may produce different project structures, which is useful for ensuring backward compatibility
+This refers to the version of the generated project structure.
+Different versions may produce different structures, which helps ensure backward compatibility.

+> The current default project structure version is `v4`.